 Mrs Dawn Choy, principal of Dreamkids Preschool, cites this as a major focus for her staff team, “We want to teach our children empathy and social engagement; how to build genuine human connections – from their friends and teachers in school to the community that stays in their neighbourhood.”

-For instance, when taking the short walk to the community playground and facilities for outdoor learning and play, Dawn encourage her teachers and students to greet different people they meet with high-fives, and to engage in short conversations with them.
+For instance, when taking the short walk to the community playground and facilities for outdoor learning and play, Dawn encourages her teachers and students to greet different people they meet with high-fives, and to engage in short conversations with them.

 The world needs people who can think outside the box.
 But it also needs people who can relate to other people, to listen empathise and work on solutions together.
 Such skills do not come about naturally or overnight.